Michael-A-Kuykendall/sorcery/README.md

 Sorcery is intentionally **downward-facing**: casting spells is a high-context planning task; invocation is a low-context execution task.

-In practice, most failures show up when spells don’t explicitly seal “exact sets” (commands, routes, exports), and invokers are forced to improvise.
+In practice, most failures show up when spells describe things loosely instead of enumerating dependencies with `>`.
+What isn't listed as a dependency doesn't exist.
 See `examples/LESSONS_CONTEXT_ASYMMETRY.md`.

 ---